linktohack/helm-stack/README.md

 - [compose-on-kubernetes](https://github.com/docker/compose-on-kubernetes)

 # How
-For each of the services, we try to extract the information into 5 kinds of K8s object: PV, PVC, Service (NodePort and ClusterIP), Ingress and Deployment.
+For each of services defined in `docker-compose.yml`, we try to extract the information into 5 kinds of K8s object: PV, PVC, Service (ClusterIP and LoadBalancer), Ingress and Deployment.

 # Why
 Blog post https://linktohack.com/posts/evaluate-options-to-migrate-from-swarm-to-k8s/